Close up image of vegan shepherd's pie on a white plate with a fork

 What is shepherd’s pie?

-Shepherd’s pie is a traditional and inexpensive British dish originating from the sheep country in Scotland and northern England.
+Shepherd’s pie is a traditional and inexpensive British dish hailing from the sheep country in Scotland and northern England.
 The original version is a baked meat pie made with minced or diced lamb and topped with a thick layer of mashed potatoes.
-We’re leaving out the meat, of course, and we’re substituting it with a mouth-watering filling made of vegan mince, mushrooms, diced carrots, and peas.
+We’re leaving out the meat, of course, and we’re substituting it with a mouth-watering filling made of savoury vegan mince mixed with umami mushrooms, tender diced carrots, and sweet garden peas in a rich gravy.

 Close up of a vegan shepherd's pie in a transparent Pyrex oven dish